StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 Help is allowed for granting automatic success or decreasing difficulty for some of the test stages — up to GM discretion.

 *Example: Taeral wants to reach a balcony on a second floor of a mansion by climbing a wall while patrolling guard is looking other direction.
 Shara is ready to give Taeral a boost.
 GM announces a multi-stage Climbing (Dex) test and determines Difficulty of the test as Hard (time constraints, walls are mostly flat with little decorations that can support elf's weight) with 4 stages (jump to grab an ornament between floors, pull up to the second floor, reach balcony, vault over the railing).
-Fortunately, Taeral grew up in a forest where he mastered climbing to level 2 and has 1 level of Athletics Domain mastery, so the final Difficulty is reduced from Hard (6) to Regular (3), since no other factors contribute (Taeral has no suitable equipment).
+Fortunately, Taeral grew up in a forest where he mastered climbing to level 2 and has 1 level of Athletics domain knowledge, so the final Difficulty is reduced from Hard (6) to Regular (3), since no other factors contribute (Taeral has no suitable equipment).
 Taeral has agility value of 4, so he rolls 4 d6 and each result of 3+ will be considered successful.
 Shara's boost contributes one additional success.
 Dice rolled and results are 6-4-2-1 + automatic success from Shara.
 GM and Taeral collectively evaluate that boosted by Shara he easily covered distance to the balcony (6) and even when his hand slipped (1) from a decorative tile he did not make a noise, but upon reaching the balcony balustrade (4) the momentum was lost and he did not manage to vault over the railing (2).
 Taeral is left hanging from the balcony and will start the next attempt from there.
 He will roll 4 dice, but only one success will be needed to finish the test.*

 #### Tools and ways to avoid the challenge